eduNEXT/drydock/README.md

 - A set of Kustomization overrides adding [ArgoCD Sync Waves](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-waves/) annotations to needed additional resources such as debug, workers or hpa.
 - Backup cronjobs that allow backup of the MySQL and MongoDB databases.
 - Integration of New Relic monitoring
-- Add flower deployment for Celery
 - Add a custom nginx and cert-manager configuration
 - Add a set of debug resources to help diagnose issues

 Extra plugins added:

-- A patch that allows for the tuning of celery workers via `DRYDOCK_ENABLE_CELERY_TUNING`
 - Allows caddy to catch requests for multiple domains through `DRYDOCK_ENABLE_MULTITENANCY`
 - Add scorm matcher to caddy through `DRYDOCK_ENABLE_SCORM`
 - Patch for cms and lms worker pods to allow pod probes and lifecycle to work properly.
 Enabled via `DRYDOCK_POD_LIFECYCLE`